MicrosoftDocs/Devices-docs/surface-hub/surface-hub-custom-install.md

 # Customize wall mount of Surface Hub 50"

-This article provides guidance for physically installing the Microsoft Surface Hub 50."
-For information about installing the 85" see [Install and mount Surface Hub 3 85"](surface-hub-3-85-install-and-mount.md).
+This article provides guidance for physically installing the Microsoft Surface Hub 50".
+For information about installing the 85" model, see [Install and mount Surface Hub 3 85"](surface-hub-3-85-install-mount.md).

 If not using certified mounting solutions, you can mount Surface Hub 50" using readily available retail hardware.